connecting2deepak/spring-kafka/README.md

 When the application runs successfully, following output is logged on to console (along with spring logs):

+### Read All Messages from the TOPIC

+bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic test --from-beginning

 #### Message received from the 'baeldung' topic by the basic listeners with groups foo and bar
 >Received Message in group 'foo': Hello, World!<br>
 Received Message in group 'bar': Hello, World!